prashant17d97/RoomCustomizationRN/README.md

 ## Usage

 1. Launch the application
-2. Select an image from gallery or capture using camera
+2. Select an image from a gallery or capture it using a camera
 3. Choose a color from the color palette
 4. Use the paint tools to customize the room
 5. Save or share your customized design